 Customers often ask questions about food and beverages listed on the menu, and it’s up to the Waiter/Waitress to provide that information.

-Before you get the job, you can do some research on popular meals, drinks, cocktails and techniques the kitchen staff uses when preparing them.
+Before you get the job, you can do some research on popular meals, drinks, cocktails and techniques the kitchen staff use when preparing these.

 Dealing with an irritated or dissatisfied customer also requires staying calm and de-escalating the situation.
 In case there’s a conflict, the Waiter/Waitress is the one who should try to defuse the situation.